 Finding the right medical specialist who understands Fibromyalgia and knows how to treat individual cases can take time.
 There are an increasing number of experts who can offer the right care and support to help reduce pain, so do not be disheartened if you feel like there is currently no light at the end of the tunnel.

 As experienced Fibromyalgia lawyers, we act on behalf of sufferers across England and Wales.
-If you now suffer with chronic pain as a result of an accident or trauma that was not your fault, then we can help you to claim compensation.
+If you now suffer from chronic pain as a result of an accident or trauma that was not your fault, then we can help you to claim compensation.